Clinical Research at the CVR

-Clinical research is research that involves human participants and the analysis of blood / tissue or other samples taken from these participants.
+Clinical research is research involving human participants and the analysis of blood, tissue or other samples taken from these participants.

 - respiratory infections (including COVID-19/SARS-CoV-2)

 - viral haemorrhagic fevers (such as Crimean-Congo haemorrhagic fever, Ebola and Lassa fever)

 Preparing for a bat survey (Arua district, Uganda)

 Why respiratory infections?
 The World Health Organisation estimates seasonal influenza causes 290 000-650 000 deaths per year.
 Occasionally, a more severe outbreak may be associated with a new strain of influenza.
 Surveillance and control of these strains is important as they may be more likely to cause severe illness in vulnerable people.
 Recently, respiratory infections caused by coronaviruses e.g. SARS, MERS and Covid-19/SARS2 have been responsible for outbreaks of severe illness.

 Why hepatitis C?
 The World Health Organisation estimates 71 million people have chronic hepatitis C virus infection; of these, around 400 000 die each year from liver failure and liver cancer.
 New research methods developed at the CVR have created the opportunity to analyse its structure and susceptibility to treatment in detail and a large research biobank of more than 14,000 samples from the UK is sited at the CVR.
 Several new strains of hepatitis C have recently been identified from this collection and from several other countries across the world by the Thomson and McLauchlan research labs.

 Why haemorrhagic fevers?
 Haemorrhagic fever viruses represent a significant risk to global health.
 Researchers at the CVR have been involved in tackling outbreaks of haemorrhagic fever (assisting with diagnosis in West Africa) and in developing new methods to track infection.

 We are currently responding to the international COVID-19 crisis in several ways: